Skip to main content

 8 mentions Positive Neutral Negative

-The game delivers a deeply emotional experience, evoking strong feelings and tears through its heartfelt, beautifully presented story.
-Despite its short length, the narrative is impactful and immersive, enhanced by stunning watercolor-inspired art and a touching soundtrack.
-Players recommend experiencing it blind to fully appreciate its emotional depth and nuanced moments.
+The game delivers a deeply emotional experience, evoking strong feelings and even tears despite its short 45-minute length.
+Its heartfelt, beautifully presented story, complemented by watercolor-inspired art and a touching soundtrack, resonates with players on themes of life’s journey and bittersweet moments.
+Many recommend playing it blind to fully appreciate its emotional impact.

 • “A very beautiful story that made me cry, very short at about 45 minutes but the Steam page description doesn't hide the short length of the story, and honestly, it doesn't need to be any longer than it already is.
 The story presents itself perfectly with the time it blesses us with its presence.”